citp/privacy-policy-historical/f/fo/for/forexminute.com.md

 ###  Cookies and Spamming

-This Web Site does not use "cookies" to gather personal information such as a person's name or email address.
-A "cookie" is a small text file placed on your computer's hard drive or browser by a webpage server.
+This Web Site does not use “cookies” to gather personal information such as a person’s name or email address.
+A “cookie” is a small text file placed on your computer’s hard drive or browser by a webpage server.
 The cookies on this website are used to hide certain publicity from the users that have chosen this option.
 The cookies are also used to save the identity of the user in order to allow automatic login to the private home page of the registered user, but only if this is desired.

 ### Sharing Information with Our Affiliates